Finiteness properties of affine difference algebraic groups: Connected components of difference algebraic groups

+For the proof of Theorem \ref{theo: Hrushovskiconj} we need to introduce the group of connected components $\pi_0(G)$ of a $\s$-algebraic group $G$.
+We do not aim for an exhaustive study of $\pi_0(G)$ and the closely related notion of the identity component $G^o$ here.
+(The interested reader is referred to \cite[Section 4]{Wibmer:Habil}.)
+We rather work towards a proof of Theorem \ref{theo: Hrushovskiconj} as directly as possible.

-As usual, by an \emph{irreducible component} of a topological space we mean a maximal irreducible subset.
-By a \emph{connected component} of a topological space we mean a maximal connected subset.
-An irreducible (or connected) component is automatically closed.
+An \emph{irreducible (or connected) component} of a topological space is a maximal irreducible (or connected) subset.
+An irreducible (or connected) component is closed.
 Every topological space is the disjoint union of its connected components.

-By a connected (or irreducible) component of a $\s$-algebraic group $G$ we mean a connected (or irreducible) component of the underlying topological space of $G$.
-If $R$ is a ring and $\ida\subset R$, let us denote by $\VV(\ida)$ the closed subset of $\spec(R)$ defined by $\ida$.
+A \emph{connected (or irreducible) component} of a $\s$-algebraic group $G$ is a connected (or irreducible) component of $\spec(k\{G\})$.
+If $R$ is a ring and $\ida\subseteq R$, we denote by $\VV(\ida)$ the closed subset of $\spec(R)$ defined by $\ida$.
+The following lemma is really about affine group scheme, rather than difference algebraic groups.
+But for lack of a suitable reference we include the proof.